-The Company has evaluated the design of its internal controls and procedures over financial reporting for the year ended 30 April 2022.
+The Company has evaluated the design of its internal controls and procedures over financial reporting for the year ended 30 April 2023.
 All internal control systems, no matter how well designed, have inherent limitations.
-Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
+Therefore, those systems can provide only reasonable assurance with respect to financial statement preparation and presentation.
 Management continues to review and refine its internal controls and procedures.